• Skip to main content

 For singles, however, this requires an extra step - finding a partner - and dating apps are here to help.
 Or maybe not;

 Nothing is as easy as you hope, even in the digital world.
-Kaspersky researchers assessed the dangers and challenges on the path to romance and found that digital criminals "love" love affairs.
+Kaspersky researchers assessed the risks and benefits on the road to romance and found that digital criminals "love" love affairs.

-Popular dating apps used around the world, such as Tinder and Badoo, often become bait for malicious mobile software to spread or steal personal information in order to later bombard users with unwanted ads or even spend their money on expensive subscriptions. .
-Such files have nothing to do with legal applications, as they use only the name and sometimes the design of authentic dating services.
+Popular dating apps used worldwide, such as Tinder and Badoo, often become bait for the spread of mobile malware or personal data in order to later bombard users with unwanted ads or even spend their money on expensive subscriptions.
+Such files have nothing to do with legitimate applications, as they only use the name and sometimes the design of authentic dating services.

 Malware analysis using the names of more than 20 popular dating apps and the word "dating" showed that 1.963 unique files were spread in 2019 under the guise of legal apps.
 Specifically, two-thirds of them pretended to be Tinder (1.262 files) and the remaining one-sixth were connected to Badoo (263 files).
 Both are globally recognized applications.